lucklight333/Nuaseva/README.md

 6. Ninja Seal

 This Nuaseva Golden Scroll, I claim this original process that is my lifeʼs work.
 Nuaseva(ninja unincorporated association, sole enterprise, value abundance) is an acronym for the principles that embody my creation, composed of three parts, that will be their own apps utilizing PROE.
 The first is Holonteer, where the whole and the part meet in common voluntary action to build oneʼs wealth by contributing to the benefit of community.
 The second is Valux where trust is built between users based on their mutual interests being honored by escrow ninja bots, that can be adjusted by each user based on their history of deals with particular individuals.
 The last will be Abundance my loyalty and marketing system where wealth is truly generated with equanimity for all regardless of status, entry time or location.
 These three under the brand of Nuaseva I claim as my creations, creations that are unique to fulfill international solutions to help humanity scale based on the non existence of these systems and processes being currently unavailable until I create them.
-This document when made public is proof of my claim to this work, that will be fully perfected and registered using the Creafree Standard on the Creabook dApp.
+This document when made public is proof of my claim to this work.

 Many may not be able to imagine systems that will allow complete financial freedom, less isolation and much more hope than we have currently ever known as a species.
 I have been creating such systems for the past 20 years.The effects of these programs I take full responsibility for as I have tested them all extensively and found them efficient and effective to cultivate maximum freedom for all to improve their lives using principles of light code, the upward spiral and the spiritual sovereignty of all life.
 I claim that these methods are unique and not currently being used anywhere on this planet due to societal conflicts with natural law and the ongoing fraud against humanity.
 International societal normalcy in the modern day is the antithesis of what we have all been taught is real, because we have been given only half the picture and been told it was whole by all current educational systems.
 We are taught to resist solutions, deny possibilities and conform to the limitations of others.
 This is the madness we need to clear up with collective consensus if we aurrr to scale in alignment with natural law.